withastro/astro/docs/src/pages/guides/deploy.md

 You can configure your deploy in two ways, via the Netlify website or with the `netlify.toml` file.

+Note: If you are using [an older build image](https://docs.netlify.com/configure-builds/get-started/#build-image-selection), make sure you have a [`.nvmrc`](https://github.com/nvm-sh/nvm#nvmrc) file with Node `v14.15.1` in it at the top level of your codebase.
+If you use the default build image, you don't need to include this.

 With the `netlify.toml` file, add it at the top level of your project with the following settings:

 ```toml